IowaDave/ESP8266_Random_Numbers/README.md

 The trick was how to harvest the entropy and distill it into random numbers.
 Roig published several versions of his paper, in which he offered listings in C and Python.
 Alas, he stops at the point of having gathered a lot of different timing measurements, but does not go on to demonstrate the next step.

 He does hint at the step, however.
 In one of the papers he mentions that the measurements "get hashed."
-Ah-hah! thought I. Feed the measurements to a hash algorithm.
+Ah-hah! thought I. Feed the series of measurements into a hash algorithm.

 The SHA256 algorithm enjoys a good reputation for digesting lengthy streams of bytes into 256-bit (32-byte) strings that appear random.
 It is claimed (and so far not refuted, to the best of my knowledge) that if more than 256 "bits of entropy" are in the stream of bytes entering the hash algorithm, then the resulting hash will also contain nearly 256 bits of entropy.

 Remember, entropy is Mother Nature's random number generator.
 Not even the best codebreaker is going to hack Mother Nature.

 #### What does it mean?
 An 8266 can be a source of entropy taken directly from physical hardware if:
 1. Roig is right about scraping entropy off the side of a hard-working cpu, and
 2. I'm right about using a hash algorithm to distill that entropy into a number format.